 Few mysteries have inspired such heated debate as the disappearance of Malaysian airliner MH370, its 12 crew and 227 passengers.

-Here are some of the leading theories on what happened since the jet disappeared from radar on March 8, 2014 after apparently changing course three times.
+Here aviation and security experts examine the plethora of theories that have sprung up in the eleven months since the jet disappeared from radar on March 8, 2014 after apparently changing course three times.

 Did the pilot hijack his own plane?

 Pilot Zaharie Ahmad Shah planned mass murder because of personal problems, locking his co-pilot out of the cockpit, closing down all communications, depressurising the main cabin and then disabling the aircraft so that it continued flying on auto-pilot until it ran out of fuel.

 That was the popular theory in the weeks after the plane's disappearance.

 His personal problems, rumours in Kuala Lumpur said, included a split with his wife Fizah Khan, and his fury that a relative, opposition leader Anwar Ibrahim, had been given a five-year jail sentence for sodomy shortly before he boarded the plane for the flight to Beijing.